ranfysvalle02/ai-self-attention/README.md

 * **Arbitrary Starting Point:** Random embeddings are essentially random guesses about how words should be represented.
 They may not capture any inherent relationships between words initially.
 * **Slower Learning:** The model might take longer to converge on optimal word representations if the random starting points are far from the ideal ones.

-**How Embeddings Could be Improved:**

-* **Pre-trained Embeddings:** Instead of random initialization, the model could be loaded with pre-trained word embeddings generated from a large corpus of text.
-These pre-trained embeddings already capture some semantic relationships between words based on how they are used in real-world text.
-This can significantly improve the model's performance and learning speed.
-* **Context-Aware Initialization:** Techniques like word2vec or GloVe can be used to initialize word embeddings based on the surrounding context in which words appear.
-This provides a more informed starting point than completely random values.

 **Impact on Model Output:**